BryceKearney/sysadmin-notes/Hypervisors, Containerization/Proxmox/Monitor Linux Commands.md

-Commands to monitor Linux including resources, temperature, and more
+Commands to monitor Linux including resources, temperature, storage and more

 ```
 apt-get install htop